Approach and Landing Tests: Test program

 Upon the orbiter's entry into service, NASA began an extensive program of tests using Enterprise to ensure all of the systems it had put in place for the Shuttle program functioned as designed.
 These tests would encompass not only the flight tests planned to test the flight characteristics of the orbiter, but also ground-based testing of the launch pad systems and procedures.
 In January 1977, Enterprise was taken by road from the Rockwell plant at Palmdale, California to the Dryden Flight Research Center at Edwards Air Force Base to begin the flight test phase of the program, which had been christened by NASA as the Approach and Landing Tests (ALT).

 Crews

 The program lasted from February until October 1977, with a pair of two-man crews assigned to the orbiter:

-Crew 1
+Orbiter crew 1

 Haise had previously flown as the Lunar Module pilot of Apollo 13, and was named as the commander of the original STS-2 mission.
 Fullerton later flew as the pilot of STS-3 and commanded STS-51-F.

-Crew 2
+Orbiter crew 2

 This crew later flew on STS-2.
 Engle was originally a USAF pilot on the X-15, and had already gained Astronaut wings by the time he joined NASA.
 He flew his second Shuttle mission on STS-51-I. Truly flew his second Shuttle mission as commander of STS-8.

-Shuttle carrier aircraft
+Shuttle carrier aircraft crew

-In addition to the two assigned Shuttle crews, who would alternate crewing the orbiter, a single flight crew was attached to the Boeing 747 Shuttle Carrier Aircraft (SCA) for the entire program:
+In addition to the two assigned Shuttle crews, who would alternate crewing the orbiter, a flight crew was attached to the Boeing 747 Shuttle Carrier Aircraft (SCA) for the entire program.
+This consisted of a captain and first officer, plus a pair of flight engineers: